mateuszjurewicz/notes_public/Machine Learning.md

 Definitions of concepts, practical tips, possibly notes on select papers.
 Goal is to solidify understanding by writing things down / explaining them to myself.

+### Affinity Propagation

+Is an adaptive clustering algorithm, a step above K-means, because it automatically chooses the optimal number of clusters (so it's adaptive).
+However, it still depends on so called "prototypes", i.e. it tries to learn what the prototype point for each cluster would be, and assigns points based on the distance from it.
+Thus it skews towards clusters in the shape of circles.
+This leads to incorrect assignments when the data consists of e.g. two crescents latching onto each other.
+An example of such a case can be seen [here](https://youtu.be/5O4aPDpRHpA?t=667).

 ### Normalizing Flows

 In simple words, normalizing flows is a series of simple functions which are invertible, or the analytical inverse of the function can be calculated.
 For example, f(x) = x + 2 is a reversible function because for each input, a unique output exists and vice-versa whereas f(x) = x² is not a reversible function.
 Such functions are also known as bijective functions.